Powell County, Kentucky: Politics

 In recent federal elections, Powell County has been reliably Republican.

+Elected officials

 Natural Bridge State Resort Park

 Powell County is home to Natural Bridge State Resort Park.
 The park is abundant with Native American relics, shelters, and burial grounds.
 The main attraction is the bridge itself, a natural arch with more than 15 e6lb of rock in suspension.
 It is 30 ft wide at the top and 85 ft at the base; one of the more than 70 natural arches located in the area.